Kampala Like A Local: 8 Things To Do In The Ugandan Capital

 DANCE THE NIGHT AWAY

 Whether it’s the fancier places like Big Mike’s or the more obscure clubs at Kabalagala, Kampala boasts some of the best nightlife I have ever experienced.

 The best thing about most clubs is that they are often set outdoors and are styled with rustic African decor.

 Wagadougu, near Kisementi, is a favorite for both Western expats and local Ugandans – there is a balcony that offers great views of Kampala here and the beer and wine prices are some of the best in the city.

-Bubbles and Big Mike's are also great.
-Located next to each other in the upscale Kololo district and are mainly aimed at foreigners.
+Bubbles and Big Mike’s are also great.
+Located next to each other in the upscale Kololo district and they are both mainly aimed at foreigners.